 Exclude all spam traffic in Google Analytics by creating a dedicated view in GA which contains spam filters along with all the other filters used for your analytics setup.

-Add GA events on site landing pages for any useful user engagement actions you’d like to track.
+Setup event tracking on-site landing pages for any useful user engagement actions you’d like to track.
 For instance, social media shares, sign up for newsletters etc.

 2. Have a Clear Purpose of Your Website

 Before you start developing, it’s advisable that you define what purpose your website is intended to fulfill.
 Answering the following questions will help you do that: